The Dangers of Using a Free Email Service for your Business

 2. More Control

-Additionally, one of the biggest frustrations of the Yahoo incident is that it took them two years to realize their own data breach and address the public (see below).
+Additionally, one of the greatest frustrations of the Yahoo incident is that it took them two years to realize their data breach and address the public (see below).

 3. More Customization